ganeshk627/pc-build/README.md

 # Installation

 ## Processor
-- Select wisely according to your needs, such as online editing, gaming, productivity, etc.
+- Select wisely according to your needs, such as online editing(Intel), gaming(Ryzen), productivity, etc.
 - Check that the processor has integrated graphics(if needed)
 - Check whether the processor needs an additional cooler or not.
 - Need more patience installing the processor to the motherboard otherwise say boi boi to your Processor.